ucmo-cs/spring_example/README.md

 The React application running on that page uses a Spring REST Controller with a "/cars" mapping to access the API for handling the Car objects in the application.

+Version 0.2 updates to Spring 3.x, React 18, MySQL 8.x, and also updates the other relevant packages to current versions.

+It also addds encryption of database passwords.
+To run the application now, use the following command line:

+mvn clean -Djasypt.encryptor.password=xxxxx spring-boot:run

+Where xxxxx is a secret password, which may be obtained from Dr. Grebe.
+This secret is also stored as a Github Actions secret in this repo, allowing Github Actions to connect to the database.

 # Spring Packages Used:

 * Spring Boot